Image: Her World Brides March 2015

 "Even if you're not colouring your hair, a colour gloss treatment delivers a shiny look that looks great on your actual day as well as wedding photos.
 The best part?
 It lasts for up to about 28 washes," Chester says.
 Plus, you'll want to include these 8 foods in your diet for glossy hair and great skin.

-#3 Too little too late
+#3 Booking your hair trial too late

 Give your glam squad a tight deadline to concoct something beautiful and it's likely to fall flat - your tresses included.
 Depending on the complexity of your do, it can take up a considerable time to achieve.
 Again, talk to your hairstylist so you allocate enough time.